Our guide will cover…

 SEO report automation is already here

 And not some science fiction fantasy.
-Automating SEO reporting into dashboards is now here and in your control.
+Automating SEO reporting into dashboards is now here and under your control.

 You don’t need to hire fancy cloud engineers and scientists.
-You simply connect your data (which you were paying for anyway, and for quite some time) into your data warehouse using Artios systems and then you pipe that data into your front end of choice.
-From £195 per month, this solution from Artios is much cheaper than in house full time engineers spending time to design, develop, test and maintain.
+You simply connect your data (which you were paying for anyway, and for quite some time) into your data warehouse.
+There are a number of systems you can use to help automate the data ETL like Supermetrics.
+Naturally, Artios offer an all in one solution.
+Regardless of your approach to automated reporting, using third party solutions are much cheaper and quicker than using in-house full time engineers spending time to design, develop, test and maintain.
 After all, is your brand in the SEO automation business?